This article provides the January 2013 BLS monthly unemployment and employment data and analysis for bachelor’s degree college grads aged 20-24.

-The graphs below show the 20-24 year old cohort exclusively, with the first chart looking at the past year and a half (Jan, 2012—October, 2013), and the second chart comparing monthly unemployment rates over the last six years.
+The graphs below show the 20-24 year old cohort exclusively, with the first chart looking at the past two years (Jan, 2012—Jan, 2014), and the second chart comparing monthly unemployment rates over the last six years.

-The October 2013 unemployment rate (6.5%) is lower than last month, which we would expect given the time of year.
+The January 2014 unemployment rate (8.7%) is higher than last month, which we would expect given the time of year.
+This is mediocre news, but February will be the true test of the recovery.

 One factor to consider when assessing the employment situation for recent graduates is that unemployment rates can vary significantly by month.
 However, as the following chart illustrates, the monthly rates do tend to rise and fall in a similar pattern each year: